Wait! Before you CALL or EMAIL, read the FAQ!

 You will be best served finding a reputable repair shop.

-Can you upgrade my crossover?
+Can you upgrade the stock crossover of my speaker?

 We can also supply any amount wire needed as well as a set of tube connectors or sheet(s) of NoRez to further improve your speaker’s performance.